Ubuntu-Solutions-Engineering/openstack-installer/docs/developer.setup.rst

    $ make sbuild
    # or, if you prefer not to use sbuild:
    $ make deb
+   # or a source only package
+   $ make deb-src

 Once finished your packages will be stored in the top level directory where your OpenStack project is kept.